skip to main | skip to sidebar

 Food portions are smaller but more visually appealing.

-Cafés and coffee shops are informal restaurants offering a range of hot meals and made-to-order sandwiches.
+Cafés and coffee shops are informal restaurants offering

 Many cafés are open for breakfast and serve full hot breakfasts.